wnyao/learning-notes/javascript/nodejs/event-loop.md

 execution stack and task queue

+**Heap**:
-- **Heap**: A heap is a data structure used to store objects
+- A heap is a data structure used to store objects

+**Stack**
-- **Stack**: Last-in-first-out rule is adopted.
-When a function is executed, it will be added to the top of the stack.
-When execution is completed, it will be removed from the top of the stack.
+- Last-in-first-out (LIFO) rule is adopted.
+- When a function is executed, it will be added to the top of the stack.
+- When execution is completed, it will be removed from the top of the stack.

+**Queue**
-- **Queue**: Also a data structure, characterized by first-in-first-out.
-In javascript execution environment, the tasks waiting to be processed will be placed in the queue, and when the waiting stack is cleared, the first task will be taken out from the queue.
+- Also a data structure, characterized by first-in-first-out (FIFO).
+- In javascript execution environment, the tasks waiting to be processed will be placed in the queue, and when the waiting stack is cleared, the first task will be taken out from the queue.

+**Event Loop**
-- **Event Loop**: Will constantly check whether the stack is empty.
+- Will constantly check whether the stack is empty.
 If empty, it will put the task from queue to stack for execution.

 ### The steps of event loop